Cybersecurity-LINKS/pqt-hybrid-cryptosuites/docs/v0.1/index.md

 ## Introduction

-This specification defines several cryptographic suites for the purpose of creating, and verifying proofs for Post-Quantum/Traditional (PQ/T) hybrid signatures in conformance with the Data Integrity [[VC-DATA-INTEGRITY]](https://w3c.github.io/vc-data-integrity/) specification.
+This specification defines several cryptographic suites for the purpose of creating, and verifying proofs for Post-Quantum/Traditional (PQ/T) hybrid signatures in conformance with the Data Integrity [[VC-DATA-INTEGRITY]] specification.

 This specification uses either the RDF Dataset Canonicalization Algorithm [RDF-CANON](https://www.w3.org/TR/rdf-canon/) or the JSON Canonicalization Scheme [RFC8785](https://www.rfc-editor.org/rfc/rfc8785) to transform the input document into its canonical form.
 It uses SHA-256 and SHA-512 [RFC6234](https://datatracker.ietf.org/doc/html/rfc6234) as message digest algorithms and ML-DSA [FIPS204](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.204.pdf), ECDSA and EdDSA [FIPS-186-5](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.186-5.pdf) as component signature algorithms to create PQ/T hybrid signatures.

 ### Terminology

-Terminology used throughout this document is defined in the <a href="https://www.w3.org/TR/vc-data-integrity/#terminology">Terminology</a> section of the <a href="https://www.w3.org/TR/vc-data-integrity"> Verifiable Credential Data Integrity 1.0</a> specification.
+Terminology used throughout this document is defined in the <a href="https://www.w3.org/TR/vc-data-integrity/#terminology">Terminology</a> section of the [[VC-DATA-INTEGRITY]] specification.

 ## Data Model